 You'll receive a high-resolution scan (or photo for bigger pieces), but I can mail the original as well.
 The additional cost for this depends on size and your location.

-I invoice through PayPal.
+I invoice through PayPal, unless we're interacting through ko-fi.
 And here's more information:

 After you fill out the request form, I will email you as soon as possible.
 Please note that my response may be delayed as much as several days.
 If it's been more than a week, I'm OK with a prod in whatever friendly, polite form you please (except coming to my house and actually prodding me, unless you're vaccinated and also bring cake, in which case, please come to my house and actually prod me).